Corps of Discovery: History

 To create the Corps of Discovery, and to ensure any chance of success, Lewis wanted to find the best possible men he could and recruit them to join his expedition.
 Men were expected to be excellent hunters and possess skills that would ensure their survival in the wilderness.
 He also wanted men who were brave, unmarried, and healthy.
 Lewis entrusted recruitment to Clark.
 He went to Louisville, Kentucky, where he found his first recruits, then Clarksville, Indiana.
 This group eventually became known as the "Nine Young Men from Kentucky": William Bratton, John Colter, Joseph Field, Reubin Field, Charles Floyd, George Gibson, Nathaniel Pryor, George Shannon, and John Shields.
-In total almost a third of the party's permanent members – forming the heart of the Corps – were from Louisville, Clarksville or their surrounding areas.
+In total almost a third of the party's permanent members — forming the heart of the Corps — were from Louisville, Clarksville or their surrounding areas.
 Lewis conducted interviews and recruited at Fort Massac, and at the old French Mississippi River village of Kaskaskia.
-At Kaskakia, he recruited the expedition's chief non-commissioned officer, John Ordway.
+At Kaskaskia, he recruited the expedition's chief non-commissioned officer, John Ordway.

 A total of 33 volunteers, including 29 in training, spent the 1803–1804 winter at Camp Dubois in Indiana Territory.
 On May 14, 1804, the Corps left Dubois by canoe in order to meet up with Lewis at St. Charles, Missouri.
 The expedition then set off west following the Missouri River on 21 May.
-Three days later, they passed La Charrette, the westernmost Euro-American settlement on the Missouri.
+Three days later, they passed the French settlement of La Charrette, the westernmost Euro-American settlement on the Missouri.

 The expedition followed the Missouri through what is now Kansas City, Missouri, and Omaha, Nebraska.
 On August 20, 1804, Sergeant Charles Floyd died, supposedly by acute appendicitis.
 He would be the party's only death on the expedition over the next two years.
 Floyd was buried at Floyd's Bluff in what is now Sioux City, Iowa.
 During the coming weeks, the expedition would reach the Great Plains.
-They would be among a select group of white people to see the area abounding with elk, deer, bison, and beavers before the large-scale encroachment of European settlement.
+They would be among a select group of white people to see the area abounding with elk, deer, bison, and beavers before the large-scale encroachment of European Americans.

 Over the next two years, the Lewis and Clark Expedition established relations with more than two dozen indigenous nations between Missouri and the Pacific Ocean.
-Researchers now acknowledge that without such contact or help, the Corps of Discovery would have undoubtedly starved to death or become hopelessly lost in the Rocky Mountains.
+Some researchers assert that without such contact or help, the Corps of Discovery would have undoubtedly starved to death or become hopelessly lost in the Rocky Mountains.